gustycooper/gustycooper.github.io/labs/labs_lab03_00.md

 ## Questions

+**Points**: Answer these questions for 20 points.
+You have to handwrite or type the answers to get the points.
+For each question that you do not answer, subtract one point.
+If you do not answer any questions, you get negative points.

 1. What is a literal?
 Provide examples for int, double, boolean, and String.

 2. True/False: A Java String is a primitive data type.